Renegade605/esphome-devices/src/docs/devices/Shelly-1/index.md

 ## Using Additional GPIO Pins

+> [!IMPORTANT]
+> GPIO0 is a bootstrapping pin.
+The pin must not be pulled low during boot.
+> It is safe to use as an output.
+Use as an input only if you understand the implications.

 When on DC power, the three pins of the programming header are available to use as additional GPIO.

 **Note:** The output voltage of these pins is 3.3V max, not the full DC supply voltage.